852jjj/TPepPro/README.md

 ## 2.Model testing and training

-We have provided model files trained using peptide-protein complexes from the Propedia database (http://bioinfo.dcc.ufmg.br/propedia2/index.php/download) as positive samples, along with an independent test set.
+We have provided model files trained using peptide-protein complexes from the Propedia database (http://bioinfo.dcc.ufmg.br/propedia2/index.php/download) as positive samples, along with an sample test set.
 To run model predictions, Please execute the following command：
-cd test_indep_model
+cd test_sample_model

 ```
 python my_main_test.py